-Ans: Yes, you can get a service order (PM Order) against this plant maintenance order with control key as PM03 you can get PR from PR.
-You can get service order again here MM integration if the auto PO concept used then auto PO (service order) gets generated.
+Ans: Yes, you can get a service order (PM Order) against this plant maintenance order with a control key as PM03 you can get PR from PR.
+You can get a service order again here MM integration if the auto PO concept is used then auto PO (service order) gets generated.

-But if you want to avoid lengthy process you can use IP10.
+But if you want to avoid a lengthy process you can use IP10.

-During each IP10 run if call falls within the date you will get maintenance call object that is PM order – ——> PR —–> PO PM Order —–> FO (Frame Work Order) PM Order —–> Service Contract ——> Value / Qty (These tab you will get in PM order operation header general data)
+During each IP10 run if the call falls within the date you will get a maintenance call object that is PM order – ——> PR —–> PO PM Order —–> FO (Frame Work Order) PM Order —–> Service Contract ——> Value / Qty (These tabs you will get in PM order operation header general data)

-Ans: From table QMEL get OBJNR(object number) using the QMNUM( notification number).
+Ans: From the table, QMEL gets OBJNR(object number) using the QMNUM( notification number).

 Using this OBJNR get STSMA( Status Profile) from table JSTO.

 Using the OBJNR get STAT(object status) from table JEST.
 You may/ may not get multiple object status for an Object number.